The 5 Healthiest High Fiber Cereals, According to a Dietitian

 The benefits of fiber include (1):

 - Improved bowel regularity.
 Fiber absorbs water and softens the stool.
 This makes stools easier to pass and prevents constipation.
-Fiber also adds bulk to the stool, helping to prevent loose stools.
+Fiber also adds bulk to the stool, helping to ease digestion and prevent loose stools.

 - Improved bowel health.
 Fiber helps prevent the formation or worsening of hemorrhoids and diverticulitis.